walterhiggins/ScriptCraft/docs/API-Reference.md

     /time set 4000
     /weather sun

-Aliases can use paramters as above.
+Aliases can use parameters as above.
 On the right hand side of the `=`, the `{1}` refers to the first parameter provided with the `cw` alias, `{2}` refers to the second parameter and so on.
 So `cw 4000 sun` is converted to `time set 4000` and `weather sun`.